Home > Heating > A Homeowner’s Guide to Furnace Repair Services

 Start by asking friends, family, or neighbors for their recommendations.
 A personal referral from someone you trust is often the best way to find a great technician.
 After that, head online to check reviews on sites like Google or the Better Business Bureau.
 Look beyond the star rating and read what people are saying.
 Are technicians described as professional and punctual?
 Did the company communicate clearly about the problem and the cost?
 Consistent positive feedback is a great sign.
 For businesses, finding a reliable partner for commercial services is just as critical, and reviews can reveal a company’s track record with complex systems.

-Key Questions to Ask a Contractor
+What to Ask Your HVAC Contractor

 Before you agree to any work, it’s smart to have a few questions ready.
 This helps you gauge a company’s professionalism and make an informed decision.
 Here are a few key things to ask: